What is Kishwaukee College's School Code?

 How long can I receive a Pell Grant?

 As of July 1, 2012 the amount of Federal Pell Grant funds you may receive over your lifetime is limited by a new federal law.
 You can now receive the equivalent of six years (12 semesters of full-time enrollment) of Pell Grant funding.
-Since the maximum amout of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.
+Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.

 Learn what the Federal Pell Grant limits are and how your remaining eligibility is calculated here.

 An independent, objective method of need analysis developed by the federal government is used to evaluate a family's financial circumstances and your financial need.
 Need is determined by subtracting your expected family contribution (EFC from the FAFSA results) from your Cost of Attendance.
 Your parents' contribution is calculated on the basis of income and assets, family size, number of family members attending college, retirement needs, taxes, and other allowable liabilities.

 As a student, you are also expected to make a reasonable contribution toward college expenses from long-term savings, other assets, and earnings.
 A student who meets the self-supporting student definition is considered on the basis of his or her (and spouse's, if applicable) financial situation.

 Can I receive more than one type of award?